puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

 an [external node
 classifier](https://docs.puppet.com/puppet/4.10/nodes_external.html).

-To get started creating your node definitions, open your `site.pp` manifest.
+To get started creating your node definitions, open your `site.pp` manifest:

     vim /etc/puppetlabs/code/environments/production/manifests/init.pp

 Create a node definition block for your application server nodes.
 Use the `/^pasture-app/` regular expression as the title of your node definition and include the `role::pasture_app` role class.